cgPhalaksha/xsc-hana-native-migration/README.md

 11. When a notification appears in the bottom-right corner of your screen, it indicates that the migration process has started.
 This notification will provide real-time updates throughout the process.
 At the end of the migration, a SAP HANA Native project will be generated, containing:
     -  Revised database artifacts
-    -  The service layer (if service layer conversion was selected)
     -  A `report.html` file summarizing migration details and areas requiring manual review.

 <p align="center">